atgu/ukbb_pan_ancestry/website/docs/implications.md

 GWAS look for associations between genetic variants and phenotypes in the world as it is today.
 Policy and clinical questions ask what the world would look like if we did things differently.
 GWAS cannot answer those questions.
 We are hopeful that the results of this study will facilitate future policy and clinical research for the global population, but those who use our results to make broad policy claims are overinterpreting the results.

-## How has genetics been misused?

-How has genetics research been used in the past to harm different groups?
+## How has genetics research been used in the past to harm different groups?

 :::note
 Genetics research unfortunately has a legacy of racist research that has harmed minority populations.